NSH is a CLI intended for OpenBSD-based network appliances. It replaces

 NSH is completely free, it only incorporates code with BSD-style licenses.

-The current release is compatible with OpenBSD 5.2 and OpenBSD 5.3-beta.
+The current release is compatible with OpenBSD 5.3.
+Follow the github repository for updates for OpenBSD 5.5.

 New in 1.0: